 The most fascinating thing about this book is that it could never get published today.
 Clarke was the master of enthralling exposition, which is showcased in Rama from start to finish.
 In modern terms, this novel is a giant info dump, which is a huge no-no by current standards.
 The story is about a mysterious spaceship that enters our solar system and follows the team that is sent to investigate.
 It’s very slow, very dense, and absolutely spellbinding.

 The Martian (Andy Weir, 2011)

 Hard science fiction is a very difficult genre for writers.
 The basic rule is that the science needs to be sound, and more often times than not, the story suffers as a result (read: it’s tedious and boring).
 Then came along Andy Weir, who managed to do something that no other author had done up to that point: he made it funny.
 The Martian follows Mark Watney, a stranded botanist who struggles to survive on Mars.
 I laughed from the very first line and finished the book in a single sitting.
-(The movie is pretty awesome too.)
+(The movie is also fantastic.)

 Old Man’s War (John Scalzi, 2005)

-The most recent addition to this list, which dethroned Starship Troopers by Robert A. Heinlein.
 Military sci-fi is a popular sub-genre, but has never been a personal favorite.
 There are definite gems, but I find the genre to be a little repetitive.
 However, I kept seeing Old Man’s War pop up on best-of lists, so I decided to give it a try.
 Thank goodness I did, because it’s one of the best books I have ever read.
 The premise is unique, the action is captivating, and the psychological exploration is second to none.
 (Read my full review.)